rxrossi/availability-rest/README.md

 npm start
 ```

+If you want initial data, you can run `npm run seeds`

-You can also use a external database by providing a url on env var `DATABASE_URL`, this way the database created on previous steps would not be used or even needed.
+You can also use a external database by providing a url on env var `DATABASE_URL`, this way the `createdb` step would not be needed.

 ## Running tests